Merimbula - Tura Beach

 Population growth drivers in Merimbula - Tura Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Aug 2025, Merimbula - Tura Beach's population is approximately 11,632.
-This figure represents an increase of 119 people since the 2021 Census, which recorded a population of 11,513.
-The growth from June 2024 to Aug 2025 is estimated at 78 validated new addresses.
-The population density is around 119 persons per square kilometer.
-Over the past decade, Merimbula - Tura Beach has shown a compound annual growth rate of 1.0%.
+Merimbula - Tura Beach's population was 11,632 as of Aug 2025.
+This showed an increase of 119 people since the 2021 Census, which reported a population of 11,513.
+The growth was inferred from ABS estimated resident population of 11,618 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 119 persons per square kilometer.
+Over the past decade, Merimbula - Tura Beach had a compound annual growth rate of 1.0%, outpacing its SA3 area.
 Interstate migration contributed approximately 62.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Population projections indicate an above median growth for non-metropolitan areas nationally, with Merimbula - Tura Beach expected to grow by 1,781 persons to 2041, recording a gain of 15.2% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections were used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Population projections indicated an above median growth of non-metropolitan areas nationally, with Merimbula - Tura Beach expected to grow by 1,781 persons to 2041, recording a gain of 15.2% in total over the 17 years.

 Frequently Asked Questions - Population